CharlesAta/Need-some-space/README.md

 Think Reddit, but for space (basically r/space but with :sparkles:pizzazz:sparkles:)

-Create your own posts, comment on others, enagage, be kind, and be curious!
+Create your own posts, comment on others, engage, be kind, and be curious!

 ## :new_moon_with_face: Screenshots